 Let’s try a Clickfunnels Workaround:

-You could build all the landing pages, thank you pages, and other funnel pages using Unbounce ($50 per month).
+Build your sign up forms with Sumo.
+Plus, you could build all the landing pages, thank you pages, and other funnel pages using Unbounce ($79 per month).
 Unbounce allows you to have as many landing pages, funnel pages, and thank you pages as you need.
 Plus, it also comes with A/B testing.
 Did you also know that Unbounce happens to have the best drag-and-drop page builder engine in the world?

 I’d never recommend Clickfunnels if you want to build a serious membership site.
 If your focus is to run a membership site, forget clickfunnels.
 It’s reportedly still buggy and customer service is virtually non-existent.
 Chris Lema has tons of information on what exactly you should be doing if your business has anything to do with membership site models.
 Chris already published many posts focusing on comparing the best membership site plugins and you should bookmark his entire list of blog posts on WordPress Membership plugin options.